Python Script for SAVI Calculation on Drone Tiles

 red = src.read(red_band_idx).astype(np.float32)

-mask = np.zeros_like(nir, dtype=bool)
+invalid = np.zeros(nir.shape, dtype=bool)

 if src_nodata is not None:

-mask |= (nir == src_nodata) | (red == src_nodata)
+invalid |= (nir == src_nodata) | (red == src_nodata)

-# Vectorized SAVI calculation with division-by-zero protection
+# SAVI with zero-denominator guard

-denominator = nir + red + l_factor
+denom = nir + red + l_factor

 savi = np.where(

-denominator != 0,
+denom != 0,

-((nir - red) / denominator) * (1 + l_factor),
+((nir - red) / denom) * (1.0 + l_factor),

 out_meta = src.meta.copy()